 This entity works well for small businesses and medium enterprises.

-Here the control, ownership, profits, debts, costs, and losses of a business are shared by two or more people.
+Here, two or more people share the control, ownership, profits, debts, costs, and losses of a business.

 Partners file the taxes for their share of profits.
 Partnerships can be general or limited.